 The First-tier Tribunal (Criminal Injuries Compensation) hears appeals against awards made by the Criminal Injuries Compensation Authority under the Criminal Injuries Compensation Scheme.
 Formerly known as the Criminal Injuries Compensation Appeals Panel (CICAP), it has since 3 November 2008 formed part of the First-tier Tribunal’s Social Entitlement Chamber.
-This section of the GOV.UK site includes the current Criminal Injuries Compensation Scheme, with guidance documents; practice statements and protocols; and a link to decisions 1982 onwards on the Courts and Tribunals Judiciary web site.
+This section of the GOV.UK site includes the current Criminal Injuries Compensation Scheme, guidance documents, practice statements and protocols.
+There is a link to a database on the Courts and Tribunals Judiciary web site, which comprises appeals concerning criminal injuries compensation decided in the courts from 1982 onwards.

 Hardwicke is a set of barristers’ chambers in Lincoln’s Inn specialising in civil litigation.
 The site content includes case reports, articles and newsletters on a wide range of topics including commercial law, employment, housing, property, personal injury, clinical negligence and medical malpractice.
-These may be accessed from the “Insights” tab at the head of the home page.
+These may be accessed within appropriate subject sections under the “Our expertise” tab.

 The Motor Insurers’ Bureau (MIB) enters into agreements with the government concerning compensation of victims of road accidents caused by negligent uninsured and untraced drivers.
 Documents on the site include the texts of all the Uninsured Drivers’ Agreements and Untraced Drivers’ Agreements applying within various parts of the UK, Guernsey, Jersey, the Isle of Man and Gibraltar.
-To access these select “Making a claim”.
+To access these, select either “Downloadable content” at the foot of any site page, or from the home page “Making a claim” then “What We Do”.

 PEOPIL was founded to improve and promote judicial co-operation and mutual knowledge of legal and judicial systems of European jurisdictions in the field of personal injury law.
 Many areas of the site are accessible only by members: freely accessible content includes position papers, press releases and news items.